Micro2008Chen/TestGit/readme.txt

-Git is a version control system git is free softwarei
+Git is a distributed version control system git is free software distributed under the GPL

-git is free ....